cmd-stream/cmd-stream-go/README.md

    information than one.
 The number N depends on your system and can indicate the number of connections after which adding another one will not provide any benefits.
-2. To improve the responsiveness of the system use all available connections from the start, instead of creating new ones as needed.
+2. To minimize system latency, use all available connections from the start instead of creating new ones on demand.
-3. Use keepalive connections.
+4. Use keepalive connections.

 # Network Protocols Support
 cmd-stream-go is built on top of the standard Golang net package, and supports